Sam Patten’s Wild Life As a Cooperating Witness

 And then there was Steve Bannon, whom Patten said he met for the first time during the 2016 campaign, before Bannon officially joined Trump’s operation, when he was still at Cambridge Analytica and Breitbart News.
 At the time, Patten was lobbying for the Committee to Destroy ISIS, and he met Bannon at the Breitbart headquarters, nicknamed “the Embassy,” near the Supreme Court.
 Bannon supported the agenda of the group and invited Patten on his radio show and onto Breitbart’s opinion page, which Patten now calls an “unfortunate” résumé item.
 “It’s something I’d prefer to go away and not be high on the SEO,” he told me.
 He continued to talk to Bannon through his time in the White House, when Bannon served as chief strategist to the president, even meeting him, Erik Prince, and Sebastian Gorka in the Executive Office Building to discuss Iraq when Bannon’s office was moved there during West Wing construction.

 More recently, Patten had met with Bannon about Bannon’s new projects, which mostly involved exporting his far-right worldview.
 “He asked me if I would be interested in helping him with the European thing,” Patten said.
 “I’m a little bit embarrassed, but I thought about it.
 It’s the professional vanity thing.
 Steve Bannon — I think there are aspects and associations that he has that are suspect, but I find him an interesting guy, and to have him ask you to run his foreign project is a compliment, and I didn’t have other offers, so I needed to make money and I was thinking about it.”
 Laura, who says she’s a liberal, thought the idea was terrible.
 “I have learned that a successful partnership is sometimes just to say, ‘Oh.’
 And then let the person make a decision,” she told me.
 But as Patten worked out the pros and cons in his head, Laura said her own internal monologue went something like, “No way in hell is that gonna happen.”
+(Reached for comment, Bannon’s spokeswoman said, “Mr. Bannon has met Sam Patten in passing and has no business or personal relationship with him.”)

 Patten and Bannon were scheduled to have dinner at the Breitbart Embassy a few days after the FBI raided his house.
 And now that he was thinking about it, none of this looked very good, probably, from the outside.
 In fact, it seemed odd even to him that so much of his life, so many of his associations, appeared suddenly relevant to the very thing the whole country seemed to care about, seemed paranoid about.
 Or was that paranoid?
 If he tried to look at it as if he were someone else, he could see these previously innocuous details as pieces of evidence, piling up and crowding around him like the books in his little dungeon — but what did it prove?
 He was pretty sure he hadn’t done anything that was technically illegal.
 But eventually he pleaded to failing to register as a foreign agent and started to talk.